 Chain Of Custody

-As PNA and Pacifical we go the extra mile with additional independent chain of custody verification.
-In close collaboration, the PNA office and Pacifical check the compliance and monitor the chain of custody on fishing trip level, only granting MSC status to verified fishing trip batches, with Batch Certificates.
-Every step, from the start of the trip until sorting in the coldstore is verified by the independent PNA office, a public authority.
+Pacifical goes the extra mile with additional independent chain of custody verification.
+In close collaboration, Pacifical checks the compliance and monitor the chain of custody on fishing trip level, only granting MSC status to verified fishing trip batches, with Batch Certificates.
+Every step, from the start of the trip until sorting in the coldstore is verified by a public authority.

 After the MSC Batch certification is approved, Pacifical is making sure the high level of assurance isn’t lost at any point further downstream the supply chain.
 Every movement of the entire, or part of the original batch is tracked.
 This way we at Pacifical keep a close eye on the exact volume that moves through the supply chain, effectively eliminating the risk of any non-certified or IUU fish being mixed in and improving traceability practices at all stages of the supply chain.
 This tuna can be recognized by our Pacifical Geographical Indication on the product packaging.

 To have fair working & social conditions for all crew members on board of Purse Seiners

 To be a fishermen can be a beautiful profession, but also dangerous.
 Traditionally the dangers of the ocean have been well documented.
 Nowadays we not only need to look at safety but also at legal and social conditions for all crew members on board.
-Therefore the PNA observers inspect all identity documents as well as the conditions before any Purse Seiner embarks on an MSC trip.
+Therefore the independent observers inspect all identity documents as well as the conditions before any Purse Seiner embarks on an MSC trip.
 In addition we ask all the participating fishing companies to acknowledge and support our Social guidelines.

 To have fair working & social conditions for our people working in factories and on-board

 Tuna processing plants provide work and income to thousands of families.
 Therefore it is important that these workers’ rights and safety are always respected.
-As PNA and Pacifical we engage in dialogues with all our manufacturing partners, that should meet the BSCI Standards (Business Social Compliance Initiative), or equivalent.
+We engage in dialogues with all our processing partners, that should meet the BSCI Standards (Business Social Compliance Initiative), or equivalent.